Lady-Synestia/Reel-Cover-Generator/README.md

 ## Chloe's TODO list
 If you have any other suggestions let me know!

-- Creating packaged application using pyinstaller for easier distribution.
 - Tkinter GUI for easier use.
 - Option to generate same cover with multiple title options.
 - Option to generate same cover with multiple background image options.